 Through sponsorship, two key lives are changed forever: yours and the life of your sponsored child.
 For £25 per month you can watch them progress over time.
 (Equates to €35 or $50)

-To date we have had 30 needy children (both past and present) enrolled at primary and secondary schools.
-You can see their smiley photos on our Flickr page.
+To date we have had over 40 needy children (both past and present) enrolled at primary and secondary schools.

 Our sponsorship programme includes:

 - Entrance exams and school fees, our children go to a private school to give them the best chance of success.
 There are thirty in a class rather than over a hundred in the public schools.

 - Transport private school bus taking the children direct to school and back home again

 - Breakfast and lunch at school – for most of our children these will sometimes be the only meal they will have.

 - School uniforms and sports uniform.All school trips and photos – everybody has to have an embarrassing school photo.

 - Basic school trips including swimming lessons

 - Emergency medical cover where appropriate